cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04d-improving-apim-security.md

 In order to be able to access our API, we now need to create an API Key and start using it.

-- At the top select the *Sharing & keys* tab
+- In the API Managmement screen for the specific Cost API select the *Sharing & keys* tab
 - In the *Sharing Outside of Cloud Foundry organization* section, click the blue button *Create API key*
     - Descriptive name: First API Key
     - API key: *Use generated key*